 Mail and more

-Some teachers have gotten creative by sending post cards, attaching contact information to food delivery, or trying to connect through students who are in touch via social media.
-The teacher who sent her phone number via pizza delivery heard back from the family she was trying to contact!
+Some teachers have connected with families through post cards or attaching contact information to food delivery.
+One teacher who sent her phone number via pizza delivery heard back from the family she was trying to contact!

-If you are unsure where to start, contact ELL educators from your school or district to find out more about your options.
-(Note that ELL/bilingual educators may be able to assist in some translation but will likely have numerous other responsibilities at this time, including communicating with students, planning their own instruction, and collaborating with other teachers as well.)
+If you are don't know what your translation options are, contact ELL educators or administrators from your school or district to find out more about your options.
+(Note that some ELL/bilingual educators may be able to assist with translation but will likely have numerous other responsibilities, including communicating with students, planning their own instruction, and collaborating with other teachers as well.)

 School / district interpreters, family liaisons or paraprofessionals